Frequently Asked Questions

 How deep does the powder have to be?

-It depends on the density of the snow and the steepness of the slope.
-If the quality of the snow is very dense and heavy, you can ride your Grassroots Powsurfer in as little as 3-4 inches on most slopes.
-If only an inch or two, you will want to pick very mellow slopes to ride.
-Lighter snow densities require a bit more snow depth 4-5 inches or more is ideal, and this varies depending on which model of powsurfer you own.
-In very deep snow, your powsurfer will float better than most snowboards.
+This depends on the density of the snow and the steepness of the slope as well as the length of board you are riding.
+If the quality of the snow is very dense and heavy, you can ride most Grassroots Powsurfers in as little as 3-4 inches on most slopes.
+If only an inch or two, or if you are riding very dense slush you will want to pick very mellow slopes to ride and the shorter boards are a wiser choice here.
+Lighter snow densities require a bit more snow depth for good control.
+5-6 inches or more is ideal when riding medium to steeper slopes.

 How long does it take to learn to powsurf?